Nimakian0/nimakian0/README.md

 ---
 ### 👨‍💻 About Me :
-- I'm a Front-End Developer from Tabriz, Azerbaijan, Iran
+- 💻 I'm a Front-End Developer from Tabriz, Azerbaijan, Iran
-- Currently studying  Computer Science  at the  University of Tabriz
+- 🎓 I'm Currently studying  Computer Science  at the  University of Tabriz
-- I'm learning ...
+- 🎯 I'm learning ...

 ---